Shinichi23/QuoteGeneratorApp/README.md

 # QuoteGeneratorApp
-Simple App that generates a quote everytime you click on the button.
+Simple App that randomly generates a quote every time you click on the button.
+I'm using https://github.com/lukePeavey/quotable API for the quotes.